 There are plenty of reasons to buy some of these impressive bulbs to plant in your garden.

-Elephant garlic has a garlic taste, but tends to be somewhat milder than regular garlic and so can be even more flexible and versatile as a kitchen ingredient.
+Elephant garlic has a garlic taste, but tends to be somewhat milder and so can be even more flexible and versatile as a kitchen ingredient.

 But the taste, and application as a culinary ingredient, is not the only reason to grow this plant in your garden.
 Elephant garlic, when left to grow and flower in the garden, can have great ornamental appeal.